International Woman’s Day

 Below the Shrine was an excellent war museum.
 Here are just a few things that we saw and learned.

 In WWI, there was a Camel Corp.
 People were put into this division if they were ill mannered and badly behaved.
 They were kicked out of horse brigades.
 Around 62,000 Australians died during the four years of WWI.
 ANZAC Day is the most prominent day on the Australian calendar.

-This political cartoon by William Dyso, Australia’s was prophetic and WWII was eminent.
+This political cartoon by William Dyson, was prophetic, and WWII was imminent.

 A WWII pilot needed the hands of an octopus, the brain of a calculating machine, the courage of a lunatic.
 They were placed in command of machines and situations of great complexity, long before they were properly equipped, emotionally or technically, to cope with them.
 Half of them had never even driven a motor car.

 What is a war museum without a plea for peace.

 Global Peace Index uses 23 criteria to determine on a relative scale how peaceful a country is.

 According to the interactive map, Iceland is on one end of the spectrum with Syria on the other end.
 I will let you guess which end!